CaoD05/CarSales.Web/README.md

 ```

 ### 4. Create and Migrate the Database
-Optional (if SQL script not found): Generate a SQL script from the Entity Framework Core migrations and execute it using SQL Server Management Studio (SSMS):
-```bash
-dotnet tool install --global dotnet-ef  # Run only if you haven't installed EF Core tools globally dotnet ef migrations script -o database_script.sql
-```
-Next:
+A database script is included in the project for your convenience.
+To set up the database:
 1. Open SQL Server Management Studio (SSMS).
 2. Connect to your SQL Server instance.
 3. Create an empty database named `CarSalesDB`.
-4. Open the generated `database_script.sql` file in SSMS.
+4. Open the included SQL script file in SSMS.
 5. Execute the script against the `CarSalesDB` database to create the required schema and tables.

+**Optional (if the SQL script is missing or you want to generate a new one):** You can generate a SQL script from the Entity Framework Core migrations yourself:
+```bash
+dotnet tool install --global dotnet-ef  # Run only if you haven't installed EF Core tools globally dotnet ef migrations script -o database_script.sql
+```
+*(Once generated, execute this script in SSMS following the steps 1-5 above).*

 ### 5. Build and Run the Application
 Start the application from your terminal: